 The Zowie FK2 is the medium-sized mouse from the FK ambidextrous series of mice by Zowie.
 One of the most preferred mouse of the Esports players, the Zowie FK2 does not boast a lot of features, but its beauty lies in its simplicity.

 It only has up to 3200 DPI, which can be toggled with a button underneath the mouse and each DPI setting has a different color to indicate it.
 3200 DPI is not the highest available in mice with some mice reaching 20K DPI sensors, but as someone pointed out that no one is able to utilize that high DPI and the 3200 DPI on the Zowie FK2 is more than enough for gaming.

-The mouse has 2 buttons on each side of the mouse which make it symmetrical on both sides allowing for both handed players to easily be able to use it.
+The mouse has 2 buttons on each side of the mouse which makes it symmetrical on both sides allowing for both-handed players to easily be able to use it.
 The design is ergonomic and it is easy to use, FPS shooters claim that they get some pretty decent flick shots from it.

 - DPI: 16,000